Einaudi Institute for Economics and Finance (EIEF)

 “Reducing Bureaucratic Corruption: Interdisciplinary Perspectives on What Works” with Jordan Gans-Morse, Mariana Borges, Theresa Mannah-Blankson, Andre Nickow, and Dong Zhang, World Development, May 2018, vol. 105, pp. 171-188 [Link to a Journal Article]

-“Social Media and Protest Participation: Evidence from Russia” with Ruben Enikolopov and Maria Petrova, Revise and Resubmit at Econometrica (2nd round)
+“Social Media and Protest Participation: Evidence from Russia” with Ruben Enikolopov and Maria Petrova, Revised and Resubmitted to Econometrica (2nd round)

-Abstract: Do new communication technologies, such as social media, reduce collective action problem?
-This paper provides evidence that penetration of VK, the dominant Russian online social network, affected protest activity during a wave of protests in Russia in 2011.
-As a source of exogenous variation in network penetration, we use information on the city of origin of the students who studied together with the founder of VK, controlling for the city of origin of the students who studied at the same university several years earlier or later.
-We find that a 10% increase in VK penetration increased the probability of a protest by 4.6%, and the number of protesters by 19%.
-At the same time, VK penetration increased pro-governmental support, with no evidence of increased polarization.
-Additional results suggest that social media has affected protest activity by reducing the costs of coordination, rather than by spreading information critical of the government.
-We find that cities with higher fractionalization of network users between VK and Facebook experienced fewer protests, and there is a critical mass of VK users necessary to jumpstart the protests.
-Finally, we provide suggestive evidence that municipalities with higher VK penetration received smaller transfers from the central government after the occurrence of protests.
+Abstract: Do new communication technologies, such as social media, alleviate the collective action problem?
+This paper provides evidence that penetration of VK, the dominant Russian online social network, led to more protest activity during a wave of protests in Russia in 2011.
+As a source of exogenous variation in network penetration, we use the information on the city of origin of the students who studied together with the founder of VK, controlling for the city of origin of the students who studied at the same university several years earlier or later.
+We find that a 10% increase in VK penetration increased the probability of a protest by 4.6% and the number of protesters by 19%.
+Additional results suggest that social media induced protest activity by reducing the costs of coordination rather than by spreading information critical of the government.
+We observe that VK penetration increased pro-governmental support, with no evidence of increased polarization.
+We also find that cities with higher fractionalization of network users between VK and Facebook experienced fewer protests, and the effect of VK on protests exhibits threshold behavior.

-“National or Sub-National Parties: Does Party Geographic Scope Matter?” with Ricardo Pique and Fernando Aragon, Revise and Resubmit at Journal of Development Economics
+“National or Sub-National Parties: Does Party Geographic Scope Matter?” with Ricardo Pique and Fernando Aragon, Revised and Resubmitted to Journal of Development Economics

 Abstract: In many developing countries, sub-national parties have emerged as dominant forces in local elections.
 This denationalization of local politics has raised concerns of increasing regional populism, weaker accountability, and worsening political selection.
-This paper examines whether the geographic scope of a party (national, regional or local) affects policy outcomes, such as budget size and expenditure allocation.
+This paper examines whether the geographic scope of a ruling party (national vs. sub-national) affects policy outcomes, such as budget size and expenditure allocation.
 Using a regression discontinuity design and rich data from Peruvian municipalities, we find negligible differences in policy outcomes between national and sub-national parties.
-We also document small differences in politician’s education and perceived corruption.
-This lack of effect of party type seems to reflect policy convergence driven by political competition.
+We also document a small impact on the mayor’s education and municipal accountability.
+The lack of stronger effects appears to reflect policy convergence driven by political competition.
 Overall, our results challenge the view that sub-national parties are detrimental to local governance.

-“Social Networks, Peer Pressure, and Protest Participation” with Ruben Enikolopov, Maria Petrova, and Leonid Polishchuk
+“Social Image, Networks, and Protest Participation” with Ruben Enikolopov, Maria Petrova, and Leonid Polishchuk

 Abstract: Social motivation plays an important role in electoral participation, political contributions, and charitable donations.
 We examine the role of social image concerns in the decision to participate in political protests.
 We develop a dynamic model of protest participation, where socially-minded individuals use protest participation to signal their type to the peers.
 We test predictions of the model using individual and city-level data from 2011-2012 political protests in Russia.
 We report several findings.
 First, list experiment results imply that social signaling motives indeed were important for the decision to participate in protests.
 Second, consistent with the model, protest participation was declining over time.
 Third, participation in online protest groups increased offline protest participation.
 Fourth, participation in protests was higher in cities with higher social capital.
 Finally, the importance of both online social networks and offline social capital for protest participation diminished over time, consistent with predictions of the model.